Are Fermented Foods Good Or Bad For You? Find Out NOW

 Good for heart health

 Studies also link fermented foods with a lower risk of heart disease by reducing blood pressure and lowering LDL (low-density lipoprotein) or bad cholesterol.
+Interestingly, the pathway to heart health often starts in the gut, reaffirming the holistic nature of fermented food and gut health.

 If you think taking out dosa, idli, or dhokla from your diet is going to make you any healthier, then you are mistaken.